y-link-dmx/Authenticated-Lighting-Network-Protocol/README.md

 - **Python**: `bindings/python/src/alnp/sdk` provides a socket-driven class that builds CBOR discovery/control/frame payloads and leaves network I/O to the consumer.
 - **C++**: `bindings/cpp/sdk/alpine_sdk.hpp` defines `AlpineTransport` and `AlpineClient` so you can feed encoded discovery/control/frame bytes into your own transport implementation.

-Use these SDKs as the primary application entry points, and reserve the auto-generated low-level bindings for embedded or constrained contexts.
+These SDKs are the *recommended* application entry points across languages.
+They orchestrate discovery, handshake, streaming, and keepalive workflows while reusing the underlying binding helpers.
+Reserve the auto-generated bindings for embedded / constrained environments where the SDK layer cannot run (e.g., ESP32 builds, C-only systems, or highly controlled runtimes).

 ## Stream Profiles